Augustusmyc/Alpha-Zero-Gomoku/README.md

 Here 1(or 0) = AI play with black(or white) pieces.

-The newest trained model are put in "model" directory.
+The newest trained model will be updated in "model" directory.

 Increase or decrease "NUM_MCT_SIMS" in include/common.h (default 1600) to increase the power or speed of AI.